sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 This is a step-by-step guide intended to provide information about Windows 10 deployment requirements as well as enabling the system builders to include/exclude optional steps due to their specific deployment environment.

-# Intended Audience
+# Intended audience

 This guide about Windows deployment is especially targeted for system builders (level 200 technicians) and applies to all Windows 10 client operating system versions.
 For an introduction to Windows 10 deployment (level 100), see “Getting Started with the Windows ADK” document (ADK_GetStarted.chm) under Windows 10 ADK installation directory.
 You may also prefer external resources such as [TechNet](http://technet.microsoft.com/) and [MSDN](http://www.msdn.com/).

 # Introduction

-# Prepare Your Lab Environment
+# Prepare your lab environment

 In this step, you will set up your lab environment, which includes installing the latest Windows 10 ADK tools onto your designated technician computer.
 The technician computer must run Windows 10 x64 if you are going to deploy x64 images or Windows 10 x86 for x86 image deployment.
 Incorrect configurations may result in supported architecture mismatch while using deployment tools in the Windows 10 ADK.
 Where noted, follow the appropriate guidelines for either a 64-bit vs 32-bit deployment.